lucatume/ppplan/README.md

     php ppplan.php --clear

+### day, week and pomodoro duration
+PPPlan will understand natural language task durations like `1w` or `3p` to specify a task duration estimation and will allow specifying durations usind options too; by defaults **a day is 24 hours long, a week is 7 days long and a pomodoro is 25 minutes long**.
+Using the `--day`, `--week` and `--pomodoro` options like

+    ppplan --day 8 --week 5 --pomodoro 50

+I'm specifying that `1 day` means 8 hours, `1 week` means 5 days and `1 pomodoro` means 50 minutes.

 ### Review
 If you want to later review the list of answers and break them down even further then use the <code>review</code> option provided by the script like